IBT-learning/full-stack-software-engineering-2024/7-test-and-deploy/assignments/testing-assignment-1.md

 1. `/about` — sends a static string, use .toBe() to compare
 1. `/greet/:userName` — sends a template string that greets each person by name.
 You will need at least two requests and two assertions to check that it works with different inputs.
-1. `/favorite` — this one uses query strings!
-Again you'll need to make at least two requests and two assertions to make sure it responds to different query strings.
-You should also check what happens if the query string is missing!
+1. `/favorite` — this one uses query strings.
+Again, you'll need to make at least two requests and two assertions to make sure it responds to different query strings.
+You should also check what happens if the query string is missing.